-The County's total OPEB liability was measured as of July 1, 2023.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation performed as of July 1, 2022, and rolled forward to the measurement date of July 1, 2023.
+The County's total OPEB liability was measured as of July 1, 2022.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation performed as of July 1, 2022.

 The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified: